smolegz/tp/docs/UserGuide.md

 > [!TIP]
 > Although you are ALLOWED to enter other valid commands in between the `remove INDEX` and the `yes` / `no` confirmation
+> (e.g. `remove 1`, then when prompted for confirmation, proceed with keying in separate command `addbystep` and then
-> (e.g. `remove 1`, then `add` and proceed with adding), it is advisable to enter `no` or `list` first after `remove 1`
+> execute the `add` command), it is **ADVISABLE** to enter `no` or `list` first after `remove 1`.
+>
-> if you intentionally wish to leave the removal process, since these 2 commands would bring you back to
+> This is especially so if you intentionally wish to **leave the removal process**, since these 2 commands would bring
+> you back to the existing default list of contacts!
+>
-> the existing default list of contacts!
-This will then allow list-accessing commands (e.g. `edit` or `remove` if you
+> This will then allow list-accessing commands (e.g. `edit` or `remove` if you
 > wish to remove a different contact) to access all existing contacts, rather than being limited to the single filtered
 > ("spotlighted") contact (after `remove INDEX`) since that was meant for the confirmation of the safe removal.

+> [!TIP]
+> When the contact list gets populated, `find rudy` followed by `remove 1` will prompt a confirmation message to
+> confirm the removal of the 1st contact in the filtered results of the `find` command.
+>
+> This is especially useful if you wish to remove a contact without having to scroll for its index, or if you have
+> multiple contacts with the same part(s) of a name and wish to shortlist e.g. all "Rachel"s first before deciding which
+> to remove by the index of the filtered list.

 ### Undo Previous Command : `undo`